 Moreover, it's important to get all the information you need to begin running the business smoothly.
 Ideally, the seller will compile easy-to-read documentation and even offer a live session where they walk you through everything.
 Even better if they agree to provide support for a period of time after the transfer.

 Buy a business from Concept Shop

 As a fellow entrepreneur I know that the biggest challenge you face is coming up with great ideas, while the second biggest is getting those ideas off the ground.
 It's also clear that the upfront investment in a new business is often prohibitive.

 There's a saying in the entrepreneurial community that it always takes twice as long and costs twice as much as you think.
 According to the U.S. Small Business Administration it costs upwards of $5,000 in upfront expenses just to get a small business off the ground.

 As a business coach, I've seen my clients take at least 3-6 months to bring a new business idea to market.
 And in my own experience, neither the cost nor the time comes close to the amount of energy you drain — it can really be an exhausting process.

 This is why I went searching for a solution that made it easier for aspiring and serial entrepreneurs to start running their dream business in hours or days instead of months with significantly less startup stress.

-I ended up investing in a brand studio, Concept Shop, that designs stunning websites and, coupled with my business knowledge, we partner to build unique, ready-to-run business concepts in profitable niches.
+I ended up buying out a brand studio that designs stunning websites and, coupled with my business knowledge, we build unique, ready-to-run business concepts in profitable niches.

 Most of the websites are content-driven starter businesses in popular categories such as personal growth, wellness and business, available for an investment as low as $1000 (only a fraction of the average cost to start a new business).